Shutdown FAQ

 What is the impact of a government shutdown on the public and the U.S. economy?

 Shutdowns are detrimental to both the public, who face service and program disruptions, and federal employees, who are either furloughed or required to work without pay.
 Moreover, they pose a significant strain on government resources.
 The Office of Management and Budget (OMB) and federal agencies need to develop and implement shutdown plans, a process that requires substantial staff time and resources, potentially detracting from public services.
-Shutdowns also cause revenue losses, such as those from visitor fees or gift store sales when national parks close.
 Additionally, shutdowns negatively impact the economy.
 The Congressional Budget Office estimated that the 2018-2019 shutdown cost the U.S. economy $11 billion, mainly due to federal workers reducing their spending in response to lost pay.
-Notably, this decrease in spending may not rebound even after workers receive their back pay.

 What is the impact on U.S. military personnel and federal law enforcement?